 To find the best bobtail insurance at the lowest price, it’s crucial to compare policies between different companies.
 This is often difficult since commercial trucking insurance providers are hard to find.
 The best and easiest way to choose a new bobtail policy is to fill out our quick form and get three different insurance agents will call you and compete for your policy.
 Each agent will offer you a different policy at a different price: you choose for yourself which one is best for you.

-I have my own authority.
+I have my own authority and truck insurance.
 Do I need Bobtail Coverage?

 If you have your own authority, your primary liability policy most likely already covers you when your trailer is detached.
 In that case you wouldn’t need bobtail coverage.
 It’s a good question, and you should always make sure you have coverage for the scenarios that arise in your operation.
 You don’t want to take chances with your livelihood.

 Sometimes it’s helpful to get a typical real-life scenario to better understand bobtail insurance.
-For example, on a day off, while you are not under dispatch, you have to take your truck in for service.
+For example, on a day off, while you are not under dispatch you find yourself driving your truck.
+You have to take your truck in for service.
 So you bobtail on up to the truck shop 20 miles away.
 On the way, a deer jumps in front of you, you over correct and end up mowing down an telephone pole.
 Good news, you have bobtail insurance and your insurance company picks up the tab to replace to pole and the other damage that was caused.
 Damage to your truck?
 That’s covered by the physical damage part of your policy.

-Simply complete our quick form and we’ll get you in touch with three different commercial insurance agents who’ll compete for your business.
+Simply complete our quick form and we’ll get you in touch with different commercial insurance agents who’ll offer bobtail insurance quotes for you to compare.
 They’ll find the best bobtail insurance coverage for you and your truck and offer a quote.
-Just choose the best deal that properly covers you.
-Simple!
+Get bobtail insurance at the best price!